sohamsshah/insight-jainism/docs/Insights/Why_women_cannot_get_moksh.md

 Eventually, the soul reaches a stage where it delves deeper into **Shuddh Bhaav (pure feelings)** and decides to take **Nirgranth Digamber Diksha**.
 This involves shedding all possessions, including clothes, as even a single piece of cloth can be an obstacle in the path to salvation.

 Through intense self-reflection, one day the soul attains **supreme intelligence, perception, bliss, and strength**.
 This state is known as **Arihant**.
 After some time, when all Karmas are shed, the soul achieves Salvation, freeing itself from the cycle of rebirth forever.
-This state is known as **Siddha**.
+This state is known as **Siddh**.
 In Jainism, both **Arihant** and **Siddh** are considered as Gods.
 :::

 ## So does Jainism see women as weak species?